jheyman/blog/pages/MagicMirror/index.md

 ![fullscreen_example_portrait]({{ site.baseurl }}/assets/images/MagicMirror/fullscreen_example_portrait.png)

+* A feature I re-implemented from my previous homehub is the ability to send the currently displayed image as an attachment in an email.
+This turned out to be extremely simple: I imported the `jimp` image manipulation library to use its `resize` feature to generate an email-friendly copy of the image file to be sent, and then leveraged the `nodemailer` library to create and send the associated email to a predefined list of recipients.
+A few lines of code and boom.

+* While I was at it, I added the ability to go back to the previous image, for those cases when I would walk in front of the screen, and it would refresh right when I wanted to send it by email.

-Since the original module already had the ability to change to the next picture, or pause, or resume, based on an external notification, I went and looked for a module that would allow me to do that by touching buttons on the screen, and that's how I ended up using the next module.
+Since the original module already had the ability to change to the next picture, or pause, or resume, based on an external notification, and as I added a couple of actions myself, I went and looked for a module that would allow me to do that by touching buttons on the screen, and that's how I ended up using the next module.

 ### On-screen menu module

-The very convenient [MMM-OnScreenMenu](https://github.com/shbatm/MMM-OnScreenMenu) module was exactly what I needed to be able to pause/resume/force a change in the slideshow.
+The very convenient [MMM-OnScreenMenu](https://github.com/shbatm/MMM-OnScreenMenu) module was exactly what I needed to be able to pause/resume/force a change in the slideshow/send the current image as an email.
 I only had to declare a suitable configuration:

 		{
 			module: 'MMM-OnScreenMenu',